Rumford Technical Discussion

 Wind: Wind can cause turbulence at the top of a chimney or blow down the chimney and cause a fireplace to smoke, especially if there are tall roofs or trees nearby.
 A far more common way the wind can cause a fireplace to smoke is by de pressurizing the side of the house on which the air intake is located.
 The wind causes the windward side of the house to be pressurized and the leeward side to be depressurized - by as much as 30 Pascals.
 It tilts the neutral pressure level so that one side of the house can be all positive while the other side all negative.
 When opening windows and doors to let in air or locating makeup air intakes be aware of this effect of the wind and make sure air is actually coming in the supposed intake.

 Makeup air: For a fireplace to draw well, especially as the fire dies down and little heat is being produced to overcome negative pressure, you may have to let in some makeup air near the fireplace or somewhere low in the house.
 The six square inch combustion air kits designed to be built into the firebox are not big enough.
 And they can lead to other problems like creosote or ash smells and enough turbulence to cause the fireplace to smoke.
 See "Combustion Air".
 If you have one of these make-up air systems ducted into the firebox, close it.
 Better to open a window or add makeup air to a cold air return in the heating system or install an air-to-air heat exchanger in the mechanical, utility or laundry room.
 How much air does it need?
-See "Calculations and assumptions behind exterior air requirements for fireplaces" below.
-But I'm getting ahead of myself.
+See "Calculations and assumptions behind exterior air requirements for fireplaces".
+And here is one way to provide make-up air by means of a Pressure Controlled Make-up Air System with capacities up to 1000 CFM

 Energy concerns: Many people object to opening a window or punching a hole in their house to let in cold air, especially if they have just spent a lot of time and money to see that their home is tight, well insulated and energy efficient.
 We recommend balance and control of the ventilation system - not necessarily increasing the amount of ventilation.
 Some houses are full of fans competing with each other to blow bad air out of the house with no provision for make-up fresh air to come in.
 Make-up air has to come in.
 It will come in through leaks or backwards through the kitchen and bath vents or down the chimney.
 Sometimes it's a good thing the fireplace smokes because when the real problem is discovered we find out the furnace and hot water heater vents aren't drawing and are spilling carbon monoxide into the house.
 A home with a balanced ventilation system with approximately neutral indoor air pressure is safer, more comfortable, and more efficient.